-For all its merits as a low-fat alternative to beef, ground turkey can be incredibly dry and bland.
-The key to making it delicious is to add flavor and moisture without adding fat, which would defeat the whole purpose.
+For all its merits as a low-fat alternative to ground beef, ground turkey can be incredibly dry and bland.
+The key is to add flavor and moisture without adding fat, which would defeat the whole purpose.
 This turkey meatloaf is generously seasoned with sautéed onions, garlic, and a tangy-sweet barbecue glaze, which makes it full-flavored and satisfying.
 A family favorite!

 Begin by making the BBQ glaze: in a medium bowl, combine the ketchup, brown sugar, apple cider vinegar and mustard.